-Other benefits Policy: Alignment with strategy, long-term interest and sustainability: • Executives receive non-monetary benefits such as company cars, phones etc. aligned with local practice.
-Executives domi- ciled and working in different countries or relocating interna- tionally may receive special allowances and benefits to support their international mobility.
-Such allowances and benefits are approved by the Board by delegation of powers to the Remu- neration Committee.
+• Executives receive non-monetary benefits such as company cars, phones etc. aligned with local practice.
+Executives domiciled and working in different countries or relocating internationally may receive special allowances and benefits to support their international mobility.
+Such allowances and benefits are approved by the Board by delegation of powers to the Remuneration Committee.
 The Remuneration Committee informs the Board of the process and outcome.
+In addition, executives may participate in customary employee benefit programmes, e.g. employee share programmes.

+Alignment with strategy, long-term interest and sustainability:

-In addition, executives may participate in customary employee benefit programmes, e.g. employee share programmes. • Other benefits are granted reflecting local practice.
-Clawback and malus Subject to applicable law the Board may decide to recover or 'clawback' STI and LTI, provided that (i) the incentive was paid on the basis of data which proved to be misstated, (ii) the prerequisites as defined by Danish law for reclaiming amounts due to breach of implied conditions are met, or (iii) to the extent too high an incentive was paid or released due to circumstances about which the recipient was in bad faith.
+· Other benefits are granted reflecting local practice.

+Clawback and malus

+Subject to applicable law the Board may decide to recover or 'clawback' STI and LTI, provided that (i) the incentive was paid on the basis of data which proved to be misstated, (ii) the prerequisites as defined by Danish law for reclaiming amounts due to breach of implied conditions are met, or (iii) to the extent too high an incentive was paid or released due to circumstances about which the recipient was in bad faith.
 Clawback in relation to the STI is possible up to 12 months after the actual payment of the cash-based incentive to the executive.
 Clawback in relation to the LTI is possible up to 12 months after the actual release of the shares to the executive (i.e. four years after the establishment of the programme).

-In case of exceptional circumstances, the Board may use its discreti- and adjust the incentive to an appropriate level. on to override the formulaic outcome under the STIP and LTIP
+In case of exceptional circumstances, the Board may use its discretion to override the formulaic outcome under the STIP and LTIP and adjust the incentive to an appropriate level.